Freewriting is a writing practise where by you pick up a pen (or sit at your keyboard) and write, non-stop for a timed period.

 There are pros and cons for both planners and pantsers to keep in mind

-As you can probably tell from this post, I, by nature am a pantser.
-But recently I’ve heard a lot of planners speak about the benefits of freewriting.
-While they may still follow a plan, they will freewrite about a topic within their outline.
-For example, a planner who has a list of every chapter of their novel and a basic idea of what will take place in each, will sit down and freewrite 2000 words of each chapter a day until it’s complete.
+I always thought that by nature I was a pantser.
+But really I think I’m a combination of both.
+I think most writers are.
+And even if you’re a planner, I’ve heard a lot of professional writers who are also planners speak about the benefits of freewriting.
+While they may still follow a roadmap, they will freewrite about a topic within their outline.
+For example, a planner who has a list of every chapter of their novel and a basic idea of what will take place in each, could still sit down and freewrite a scene within that framework.

 In doing this they feel secure with their outline supporting them but are still allowing their creativity to run lose.
 Of course this is only their first draft and it will take a lot of editing and polishing before it shines bright enough to be sent out into the world.